Presented by Stockland and Jamie's Ministry of Food.

-Hold the knife firmly in one hand, place the tip of the knife on the board at an angle of roughly 20 degrees.
+Hold the knife handle firmly in one hand, and place the tip of the knife on the board at an angle of roughly 20 degrees.

 Keep the fingers of your other hand rigid on the top edge of the lower half of the blade.
 Keeping the tip of the knife on the board, raise and lower the handle of the knife like a guillotine, so it chops whatever is under it.

 Jamie’s Ministry of Food believes that by teaching people to cook for themselves and equipping them with some simple skills and food knowledge, communities are empowered to live healthier, happier lives.

 Visit our How-To Series for more easy to follow video guides and get back in the rhythm of creating simple, delicious, nutritious dishes for the whole family to enjoy.

 Stockland ✘ Jamie's Ministry of Food • HOW-TO-SERIES

 HOW TO SET UP YOUR KITCHEN TO COOK • Stockland ✘ Jamie's Ministry of Food, episode 01

 HOW TO USE KNIVES SAFELY • Stockland ✘ Jamie's Ministry of Food, episode 02

 HOW TO TEST FOR FRESH EGGS • Stockland ✘ Jamie's Ministry of Food, episode 03

 HOW TO COOK THE PERFECT POACHED EGGS • Stockland ✘ Jamie's Ministry of Food, episode 04